April 21, 2022

 Economists calculate the economic benefits of avoiding these emissions over a ten-year period as being at least $90 million and up to $3.5 billion, depending on the cost of carbon factored in.

 Every new 7-Star home that is built in Australia uses a third of the energy needed to heat and cool a 1.5-Star home.
-These savings are significant given 80 per cent of Australian housing stock was built before the 6-Star standard came into effect.
+These savings are significant given 80 per cent of Australian housing stock was built before the 6-Star standard came into effect. - Updating the National Construction Code so that 7-Star homes are the minimum standard is a huge opportunity to improve the quality, comfort and running cost of Australian homes.
+Any delay in doing so will lock in higher bills and emissions for many years.

 For the first time in 11 years, the laws that mandate minimum energy efficiency standards are being reviewed, with a proposed increase from 6-Star standard homes to 7-Stars under the National Construction Code (NCC).
 Such an update is long overdue.